-A second report is due June 30, 2015 for high-value financial accounts, i.e. those worth \$1 million or more, held by a financial institution as of June 30, 2014.
+Financial institutions must also complete, by June 30, 2015, a review of their high-value financial accounts, i.e. those worth one million dollars (\$1M) or more, held as of June 30, 2014.

 After that, financial institutions will be required to file annual reports.